Test in production without watermarks.

 doc.SaveAs("Sample Doc.docx")

 Adding a PDF to a Word document as an embedded object allows you to insert a PDF into your Word DOC while preserving the original document's formatting.
-This method helps you to add the entire PDF to your Word format without using a Word converter.
+This method helps you to add the entire PDF to Word format without using a Word converter.
 The inserted PDF content remains in its source file format, meaning it's not converted to editable text within the Word document.

 For those needing more advanced document processing capabilities, IronPDF and IronWord offer potent solutions.
 These libraries allow developers to programmatically manipulate PDF content and Word format documents and provide flexibility beyond simply inserting a PDF into a Word file.